 This brings us to a very important point, the meaning of the start and end timestamps.
 Trill interprets these timestamps as the period of time during which the associated data is used in calculations.
-For instance, the timestamps in the pNamesStream stream say that for each row, its information will be combined only with other information which shares some or all of its interval of validity (i.e. they temporally overlap).
+For instance, the timestamps in the namesStream indicate that for each row, its information will be combined only with other information that shares some or all of its interval of validity (i.e. they temporally overlap).

 With this information in mind, we now use an operator familiar to SQL and LINQ users called Join.
-Join is used, in Trill, to combine rows from two streams.
-In particular, each possible pair, one from each stream, is considered for output.
-If a provided predicate over the pair evaluates to true, and the two events temporally overlap, an output is produced.
+Join is used in Trill to combine rows from two streams.
+Each possible pair, one from each stream, is considered for output, and if the provided predicate over the pair evaluates to true, and the two events temporally overlap, an output is produced.
 Otherwise, the pair is dropped.

-In this case, if our predicate always evaluated to true, join would produce 35 rows: since all events in the context switch stream temporally overlap all events in the pNamesStream stream, we would get all combinations of the seven context switch events with the five process name events.
-In reality, we only want the combinations where the PID fields match.
+In this case, if our predicate always evaluated to true, join would produce 35 rows: since all events in contextSwitchStream temporally overlap all events in namesStream, we would get all combinations of the seven context switch events with the five process name events.
+In reality, we only want the combinations where the ProcessId fields match.
 This is by far the most common type of join, called an equality join, which has an equality predicate between a field from one stream, and a key field (i.e. a field which uniquely identifies events) from the other stream.
-Figure 23 shows how cSNarrowTicks2Cores and pNamesStream are joined to produce a context switch stream annotated with process names.
+Figure 23 shows how contextSwitchTwoCoresNoTemp and namesStream are joined to produce a context switch stream annotated with process names.